When do I need to submit my application?

 What does it mean when it says that a garden located within Allegheny County but outside the City of Pittsburgh must be eligible?

 Garden sites within Allegheny County but outside the city of Pittsburgh are funded via federal Community Development Block Grant (CDBG) funds through Allegheny County Economic Development.
 CDBG funds have additional restrictions about their use because it is federal money.
-Therefore, prospective gardens outside the City of Pittsburgh must be in areas where the number of households earning a low to moderate income is above a certain threshold.
+Therefore, prospective gardens must be in areas where the number of households earning a low to moderate income is above a certain threshold.
 This threshold may change from year to year.
-Boroughs are divided by Census Tract and Block Group which are determined by the U.S. Census results that come out every 10 years.
+Municipalities are divided by Census Tracts and Block Groups which are determined by the U.S. Census results that come out every 10 years.
 The lines that divide eligible Block Groups from ineligible ones are not always obvious.
-If you are considering a lot in a county borough, please get in touch with Grow Pittsburgh early in the process to determine if that lot is in fact eligible.
+If you are considering a lot in a county municipality, please get in touch with Grow Pittsburgh early in the process to determine if that lot is in fact eligible.

-What kind of support might a Borough provide to a garden?
+What kind of support might a Municipality provide to a garden?

-Boroughs sometimes provide the land for gardens in parks or borough-owned lots.
-Borough maintenance crews sometimes perform duties at the garden like grass mowing, installing signs, and making repairs.
-Boroughs may pay for the water for the garden, and provide meeting space or bathroom access.
+Municipalities sometimes provide the land for gardens in parks or municipality-owned lots.
+Maintenance crews sometimes perform duties at the garden like grass mowing, installing signs, and making repairs.
+Municipalities may pay for the water for the garden, and provide meeting space or bathroom access.